Exams and Grading Policy

 Exams and grading in Math 30, 32, 34, 42, and 51 (Intro to Calculus, regular Calculus sequence, and Differential Equations) follow a uniform policy.

 Exam Schedule and Locations

 All midterm exams occur on Mondays during the open block, from noon to 1:20 PM.
-Please note that in general, exams are not given in Bromfield-Pearson.
+Please note that in general, exams are not given in Joyce Cummings Center.
 Thus, it is essential to know in advance where your exam is taking place to avoid arriving late.
 The exam room for your section will be announced in class during the week before the exam.
-Exam locations for all the exams taking place that day will be posted on the classroom doors in Bromfield-Pearson and on this website.

 Student Accessibility Services

 If you are requesting an accommodation due to a documented disability, you must register with the Student Accessibility Services Office at the beginning of the semester.
 To do so, call the Student Accessibility Services office at 617-627-4539 to arrange an appointment with the Program Director of Student Accessibility Services.

 You must show your work in order to receive full credit for an answer, unless it is explicitly stated otherwise.
 Guesses are not accepted.
 Be sure to cross out work that you do not want counted (rather than erasing).

 Calculators are not allowed on exams (unless your course syllabus states otherwise).